danielharrell/does_music_move/does_music_move.md

-Yet this is only the start of the nonsense; and the end of the nonsense implicates the very way we seem to inhabit the space in which we hear music move.
+Yet this is only the start of the nonsense; and the end of the nonsense implicates the very way we seem to inhabit the space we hear music move in.
 We can see this through an objection to the analysis I just gave.
-True, the objection runs, we have a sense of the space in which motion ordinarily occurs, that we cannot apply to the movement of music.
+True, the objection runs, we have a sense of the space motion ordinarily occurs in, that we cannot apply to the movement of music.
 For applying it makes nonsense of the movement, by depriving this movement of any object to which it could be